-US 3-0 win over Mexico cut short by homophobic chants on night of 4 red cards
+Homophobic chants force US-Mexico soccer match to end early in Las Vegas

-LAS VEGAS (AP) — Four players were ejected and the match was cut short by the referee after repeated homophobic chants Thursday night.
+LAS VEGAS (AP) — The United States men’s soccer team’s match against Mexico was cut short Thursday night by the referee after repeated homophobic chants could be heard from fans.

-The United States’ 3-0 victory over Mexico for a spot Sunday in the CONCACAF Nations League final against Canada will be remembered as much for the ugliness as for two goals by Christian Pulisic and one by Ricardo Pepi.
+Four players were ejected in the game, which the U.S. won 3-0 for a spot Sunday in the CONCACAF Nations League final against Canada.

+Christian Pulisic scored two goals and Ricardo Pepi scored one in a strong showing, but this game will be remembered much more for the ugliness.

-Americans Weston McKennie and Sergiño Dest were ejected by Salvadoran referee Iván Barton along with Mexicans César Montes and Gerardo Arteaga during the testy second half.
+Americans Weston McKennie and Sergiño Dest were ejected by Barton along with Mexicans César Montes and Gerardo Arteaga during the testy second half.

 “These are rivalry games.
 These are derby games.
 Things like this happen across the world and in no way am I embarrassed,” B.J.
-Callaghan said after his first game as U.S. interim coach.
+Callaghan said about the ejections after his first game as U.S. interim coach.
 “It comes from a good place.
 They care about each other so much in that locker room that they’re standing up for each other.
 Sometimes does it have an issue where we take a red card?
-Yeah, but when you know where it comes from, you can accept it and it’s a learning lesson for us.”
+Yeah, but when you know where it comes from, you can accept it and it’s a learning lesson for us.

-Play was halted in the 90th minute because of homophobic chants.
-When action resumed, 12 minutes of stoppage time were signaled but resumed chants caused Barton to end the match in the eighth minute added minute.
+As Callaghan coached the game on an interim basis, news broke that Gregg Berhalter had agreed to return as U.S. national team coach after being cleared in a domestic violence investigation.
+A person familiar with the decision who spoke on condition of anonymity because an announcement had not been made told The Associated Press that Berhalter agreed to coach the team through the 2026 World Cup.

+Pulisic, the top American player, said last week the USSF should consider bringing Berhalter back.

-McKennie and Dest are suspended for thes final.
+After their ejections, McKennie and Dest are suspended for the final.
 Luca de la Torre and Joe Scally are possible replacements.

 “It’s definitely a blow,” Tim Weah said.
 “It comes with the game.
 I know the red cards are definitely a bummer, but it happens.
 Aggressive match tonight.”